gcobb321/icloud3_v3/README.md

-# iCloud3 v3 Developers Version
+# iCloud3 v3, Developers Version

-#### *This is used for testing new features and updates.
-It is not the version of iCloud3 that is available for general use.*
+#### *This repo is used for testing new features and updates to iCloud3 v3.
+It is not the version of iCloud3 that is available for general use.
+The general availability version is found on the iCloud3 repo [here](https://github.com/gcobb321/icloud3) *

 ------